jmarine/wgs/README.md

 ##### RPC development: #####

-It is very easy to add new functions that can be called by WAMP clients.
+It is very easy to add new functions that can be called by WAMP clients:

-First, you have to create a new Java class that extends WampModule.
+1) Create a new Java class that extends WampModule.
+The class must have a constructor with 1 parameter of type [WampApplication](#wampapplication-methods).

-It must have a constructor with 1 parameter of type WampApplication (that provides methods to return CALL results/errors, and can broadcast EVENT messages), and override the abstract method "getBaseURL" to specify the procURI or the base URI of the procedures that will be implemented (including the "#" separator).
+2) Overrides the abstract method "getBaseURL" to specify the procURI or the base URI of the procedures that will be implemented (including the "#" separator).

-Then, override the "onCall" method to develop the business logic of the service.
+3) Override the "onCall" method to develop the business logic of the service.

+4) Finally, attach the modules to the WAMP application context (uri):
+* In GlassFish 3.1.2+: specify the canonical name of the classes in the "modules" init-param of the WampServlet in web.xml configuration file (separated by ',')
+* Or in WampServer: specify the canonical name of the classes in the "context.yourContextName.modules" property of the "wampservices.properties" configuration file (separated by ',')

-For example:
+Code example:

 ```java
 import com.github.jmarine.wampservices.WampApplication;